esper-io/console_docs/docs/devices-groups/logs.md

-Bug Report has finished generating, but has yet to be shared.
+Click the notification to open up the following pop-up to share or decile the generated report.

 ![](https://lh5.googleusercontent.com/9rSDr9bhpYA_Q68h4t2YOyXSjNlivQ18uzOa44u-4hW_8WqHWvdgkhpqxwis2-amJAIFbw09hpm9QrnOcTHrkBz_nnvicMxrLbAR33eHpbIjG1Q-x1wrhMYXenKqP2l-Xtw0rk0n)

-Once the bug Report has finished generating you will see the following notification:
+If the “Share” option is selected, you can track the progress of the bug reports being uploaded in the following pop-up.

 ![](https://lh3.googleusercontent.com/zu8aPgTLxumqLR7NsliYhcOLs6PX_LoyXaW65htAVDzeFKHspSOezUEXShqiTAk8sCnKXr5jliFuSJQG48c08IQYVqFTC_fFK6SE9bPWMdk67MLgHpGDt1mscUns7BUnCNThlY-M)

+Once the bug report is uploaded, it will be seen in the Console with an option to download.

+![](https://lh6.googleusercontent.com/mAWDIkyYuua1nCaW_A32FkRofZBfgxohWP1HaWOLnsnpjNnsRUjVz6rDSTrScxTnagMe7DMnmPvM-TyFrFChai-3_xDj2HBT31y3NTmuRWgwN6gZux6Jw2lo1WXICZVeTCuBGSv7)

 For EEA devices, the report will be generated automatically without requiring user consent.

-![](https://lh6.googleusercontent.com/mAWDIkyYuua1nCaW_A32FkRofZBfgxohWP1HaWOLnsnpjNnsRUjVz6rDSTrScxTnagMe7DMnmPvM-TyFrFChai-3_xDj2HBT31y3NTmuRWgwN6gZux6Jw2lo1WXICZVeTCuBGSv7)

 By default Debugging Mode will enable the Notification Bar and place the device into Kiosk mode.
 The user can also select the gear icon to modify the Debug Mode configurations to include enabling ADB.
 When Debugging Mode is disabled the device will return to the configuration defined in its Blueprint.